 24 Topsfield Road, the Moses Kimball house (1688) - The land on which the Moses Kimball house was built, is part of a larger grant to early settler Samuel Appleton.
 His son John Appleton sold a five and 3/4 acre lot on the south side of Topsfield Road to Moses Kimball, a taylor, who built some portion of this house in 1688.

 12 Green Street, the Andrew Burley house (1688) - Andrew Burley bought this lot in 1683 and built a house shortly thereafter.
 He became a wealthy merchant and updated the house with fine Georgian features.
 Burley was a justice of the Sessions Court and was elected representative to the General Court in 1741.
 Capt.
 John Smith purchased the house in 1760 from the estate of Andrew Burley’s widow Hannah and operated it as Smith's Tavern.

-22 Mineral Street, the Ephraim Harris House (1696, alt.
-1835) - The earliest sections of this house were built by Daniel Warner in 1696 on the north side of Market Street.
+22 Mineral Street, the Warner-Harris House (c.
+1696, alt.
+1835) - The earliest sections of this house were built by Daniel Warner in 1696 on Market Street.
 In 1835, Ephraim Harris, builder, was commissioned by Capt.
 Robert Kimball to build a new house on the lot.
 Harris removed a portion of the Warner house to his own land at the corner of Central and Mineral Streets, and enlarged it.
-A chamfered summer beam running from girt-to-girt is a remaining first period feature in the earliest, western half of the house.

 28 Water Street, the Harris – Stanwood House (1696) - The Harris – Stanwood house was built in 1696 by John Harris.
 John Stanwood acquired the property in 1809 and it remained in his family for many years.
 The right wing was added c.
-1884, and the point of extension is clearly seen in the roofline.
+1884.